MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 **For `refunds`**

 ⚙️ Docs on [refunds](https://developer.vippsmobilepay.com/docs/APIs/recurring-api/recurring-api-guide/#refund-a-charge):
-- They will need to call the GET charge endpoint using the id of the charge refunded.
-(Refunds won't have their own ids)
+- Merchant will need to call the GET charge endpoint using the id of the charge refunded.
+- Refunds won't have their own ids.

 ### **3. When can I integrate to the Recurring API?**